 Private Company – limited by shares (LTD)

-This sets the company up as a separate legal entity which is owned by shareholders.
+This sets the company up as a separate legal entity that is owned by shareholders.
 If the business runs into trouble the amount that shareholders are liable for is limited to the value of any investment they have made in the shares of the company.

 Any profits made belong to the company and can either be reinvested in the company or passed onto the shareholders using dividend payments.
 The company cannot sell shares to the general public.